Why searching for a Senior Executive requires a different approach

 When entering the market with a new opportunity, my experience is that when applying the communication tools commonly used at junior and medior level, like online advertising, social media and newsletters, the response is fine from a quantitative perspective.
 However, in the senior segment of the market, many potential candidates will not see this communication and respond.
 So more active direct search is necessary.
 Applying this recruitment tool has, by the way, become more common in the medior and junior market segment in recent years.

-As requirements are different in senior assignments, aspects in the interview are often different.
+As requirements are different in senior assignments, aspects of the interview are often different.
 Especially learning how strongly connected the candidate is with the business and also, for example, how he/she copes with company politics and increased pressure, deserves attention.
-Other screening instruments like (onlinee) assessments, reference checks and presenting business cases are essentially the same but in detail executed differently.
+Other screening instruments like (online) assessments, reference checks and presenting business cases are essentially the same but in detail executed differently.

 My experience is that the whole process, on average, takes longer.
 Schedules are not as easily freed up, more screening sessions are planned and labour contracts cover more remuneration components.
-As an example, most candidates leave a big job behind so claim a golden parachute that is not accepted directly by the future employee.
+As an example, most candidates leave a big job behind to claim a golden parachute that the future employee does not accept directly.
 Our role in negotiations, as a consequence, is often bigger than in the recruitment of juniors.

 Pieter de Kiewit